SNAP Benefits in Ohio: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Ohio

-Ohio determines SNAP eligibility based on income.
-A household’s gross monthly income must generally fall below 200 percent of the federal poverty level, per the state's categorical eligibility rules.
+Ohio determines your SNAP eligibility in two main steps.
+Your household’s gross monthly income must generally be below 200 percent of the federal poverty level under the state's broad-based eligibility rules.

 The U.S. Department of Agriculture sets the maximum monthly benefit each year.
-Households with little to no countable income can receive the full SNAP allotment.
+Households with little or no income may receive the full SNAP allotment for their household size.

-Each additional person: Add $898 to the gross income limit and $220 to the maximum benefit.
+Each additional person: Add $898 to the income limit and $220 to the maximum benefit.

 Eligibility Criteria for SNAP in Ohio

-Income Limits: Households must typically meet both gross and net monthly income limits, though exceptions apply for seniors and individuals with disabilities.
+Income Limits: Most households must meet both gross and net monthly income limits, though some exceptions apply for seniors or people with disabilities.

-Citizenship Status: At least one household member must be a U.S. citizen or hold an eligible non-citizen status.
+Citizenship Status: Your household needs at least one U.S. citizen or an eligible non-citizen to qualify for benefits.

 Check Your EBT Balance & Get Cash Back on SNAP